aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

 Once a process is in a terminal state, it will never become active again.
 The `official documentation <https://aiida-core.readthedocs.io/en/latest/concepts/processes.html#process-state>`_ contains more details on process states.

-If, instead of any one particular process state, you want to list processes in *any* state, you can use the ``-a/--all`` flag instead:
+In order to list processes of *all* states, use the ``-a/--all`` flag:

 .. code:: console

     verdi process list -a

 This command will list all the processes that have *ever* been launched.
-As your database will grow, the output will become so large that it becomes unusable.
+As your database will grow, so will the output of this command.
 To limit the number of results, you can use the ``-p/--past-days <NUM>`` option, that will only show processes that were created ``NUM`` days ago.
-For example, if you want to list all the process launched since the last day, you can execute:
+For example, this lists all processes launched since yesterday:

 .. code:: console